 - Concrete is inherently fire resistant and will not burn.

-- Concrete offers critical protection for building occupants and firefighters.
+- Concrete offers critical protection for students, faculty, staff and firefighters.

 Concrete takes any shape with remarkable efficiency and that shape will also be very efficient to maintain.